 Anna Regina Town Council

-Anna Regina attained the status of township on August 1st, 1970.
+Anna Regina attained the status of a township on August 1st, 1970.
 It comprises of eighteen villages from Walton Hall in the North to Three Friends in the South.
-It covers an area of approximately 78.5 sq. km with the main focus on agriculture with other commercial activities are becoming evident.
+It covers an area of approximately 78.5 sq. km with the main focus on agriculture with other commercial activities becoming evident.
 Anna Regina is the only township on the Essequibo Coast.

 Anna Regina Town Council